 Table A4.
-Barriers/Challenges Encountered by OneCare Kansas Partners in the Implen nentation of the Program (Continued) OCK Program Partners' Responses Key Themes At the point where we could use another care coordinator.
-Barriers in collaborating Time constraints due to other job duties. with other health Many different job titles partners/providers who Not training enough staff currently. work with the members: o Time consuming Time is main factor.
-COVID-19 pandemic Time consuming Providers are not COVID has slowed things down. readily available or do The not knowing due to COVID-19 mandates not have buy in for the Lack of providers. collaboration.
+Barriers/Challenges Encountered by OneCare Kansas Partners in the Implementation of the Program (Continued) OCK Program Partners' Responses Key Themes At the point where we could use another care coordinator.
+Barriers in collaborating Time constraints due to other job duties. with other health Many different job titles partners/providers who work with the members: Not training enough staff currently.
+Time is main factor.
+Time consuming COVID-19 pandemic Time consuming COVID has slowed things down Providers are not COVID has slowed things down.
+The not knowing due to COVID-19 mandates readily available or do not have buy in for the Lack of providers. collaboration.
 Lack of correct information for outside contacts.
 Members not ready to No buy in from outside providers join OCK Getting phone calls back from providers.
-Members not wanting Doctors attending to the things they prioritized vs. other things. to share their Reaching out PCPs to let them know about the OCK program, they do not always have time information with all of to speak, especially with COVID. their providers • When hospitals are not letting you in, making sure care coordinators are referring the clients where they need to go.
+Members not wanting to chara their Doctors attending to the things they prioritized vs. other things. to share their information with all of Reaching out PCPs to let them know about the OCK program, they do not always have time to speak, especially with COVID. their providers • When hospitals are not letting you in, making sure care coordinators are referring the clients where they need to go.
 Clients are not ready yet.
 Spend lot of time just trying to connect with members.
 Members not wanting their information shared with all of their providers.
 Confidentiality.
 OCK program being short staffed.
-Challenges for staffing Staffing challenges OCK program: We have agency wide staffing challenges Unavailability of Getting a Nurse Care Coordinator on board professionals and Finding Care Coordinators recruiting staff needed for the We no longer have a peer support program Lack of professionals in the area Adequate number of Multiple roles for same staff for sure (4) staff not available Getting the case managers to actually do OCK work Inadequate staffing Covering multiple counties and time constraints OCK Providers noted that staffing shortages that were present prior to the public health emergency have been exacerbated by the pandemic, making it difficult to meet the needs of (staff with multiple roles, covering current members and hampering efforts to promote and expand their programs. multiple counties, Building our number of OneCare members to a high enough level that we can hire staff and increased • Some reported they don't promote the program because they don't have the staff to serve additional members. enrollment) O Getting medical staff Medical Staff (4) Staff retention Retaining staff Financial issues as Keeping a fulltime Care Coordinator competitive wages Competitive wages with other social work type jobs and justifying the Care Coordinators are required to have a degree.
-People who have a degree (social work, costs public health, psychology, etc.) want more than our organization can pay Justifying the costs Finding other duties for an FTE until the case load is built up
+Challenges for staffing Staffing challenges OCK program: We have agency wide staffing challenges Unavailability of Getting a Nurse Care Coordinator on board professionals and Finding Care Coordinators recruiting staff We no longer have a peer support needed for the Lack of professionals in the area program Multiple roles for same staff for sure (4) Adequate number of Getting the case managers to actually do OCK work staff not available Covering multiple counties Inadequate staffing and time constraints OCK Providers noted that staffing shortages that were present prior to the public health and time constraints (staff with multiple emergency have been exacerbated by the pandemic, making it difficult to meet the needs of roles, covering current members and hampering efforts to promote and expand their programs. multiple counties, • Building our number of OneCare members to a high enough level that we can hire staff and increased Some reported they don't promote the program because they don't have the staff to serve additional members. enrollment) ○ Getting medical staff Medical Staff (4) Staff retention Retaining staff Financial issues as Keeping a fulltime Care Coordinator competitive wages Competitive wages with other social work type jobs and justifying the Competitive wages with other social work type jobs Care Coordinators are required to have a degree.
+People who have a degree (social work, costs • Care cooldinators are required to have a degree.
+People who have a degree (social work, public health, psychology, etc.) want more than our organization can pay Justifying the costs Finding other duties for an FTE until the case load is built up I